PFMB/CausalInflation/README.md

-# CausalInflation
-Data and Code of "Estimating the Effect of Central Bank Independence on Inflation Using Longitudinal Targeted Maximum Likelihood Estimation" by Baumann, Schomaker and Rossi
+### Repository for the Reproduction of *Estimating the Effect of Central Bank Independence on Inflation Using Longitudinal Targeted Maximum Likelihood Estimation*

-Simulation1.r and Simulation2.r reproduce the simulation studies in the paper

-EstimateData.r reproduces the data analysis

-All other files are helper files

-Please install the following packages prior to running the above files: ltmle, SuperLearner, vcd, arm, rpart, nnet, glmnet, stringr, magrittr, randomForest, earth, gbm, gam , mgcv, gridExtra, ggplot2, reshape2, xtable, dplyr, data.table, plyr, tibble, stargazer, ggpubr, scales, simcausal (currently only on CRAN archive)
+This repository is provided for the reproduction of the results of the research paper "Estimating the Effect of Central Bank Independence on Inflation Using Longitudinal Targeted Maximum Likelihood Estimation".
+It contains all relevant data and code for the main results. **Please install the following packages** prior to running the files listed below: ltmle, SuperLearner, vcd, arm, rpart, nnet, glmnet, stringr, magrittr, randomForest, earth, gbm, gam , mgcv, reshape2, dplyr, data.table, plyr, tibble, scales, polspline, simcausal (currently only on CRAN archive).

+The repository cotains the following files:

+* `Simulation1.R` and `Simulation2.R` reproduce the simulation studies presented in the paper

+* `EstimateData.R` reproduces the data analysis

+* `CalcBiasCP.R` takes the output from the run on the cluster and calculates the abs. bias and the coverage probabilites reported in the paper

+* `NodesFormInterv.RData` contains g/Q-formula and further arguments needed for the specification of `ltmle::ltmle`

+* `WeightsSummary.R` contains functions that extract the weights of the learners which are used during the run of the `SuperLearner`

+* `LearnerLibrary.R` and `SelectedLearners.RData` contain customized sets of learners that are used for the estimations made by `EstimateData.R`, `Simulation1.R` and `Simulation2.R`

+* `causalinfl.RData` contains the 5 imputed data sets that were used in `EstimateData.R`